Electrics

 • Always use a charger supplied with the device or recommended by the manufacturer.

-• Charge the device on a flat, solid and stable surface, such as a kitchen worktop.
+• Charge the device on a flat, solid, stable surface like a kitchen worktop.
 Never leave your mobile phone charging under your pillow.

-• Only charge the device for the recommended charging time and don’t leave unattended – e.g. overnight while you’re asleep, or if you go out.
+• Only charge the device for the recommended charging time, and don't leave it unattended—e.g., overnight while you're asleep or if you go out.

 • Keep the device away from flammable materials when charging.